 Over the past few years, revenue growth in the industry has been challenging, driven by low interest rates and even lower loan demand.
 Consequently, many banks have focused on expense savings and reduction through consolidation of branch networks, elimination of low value products and functions, and installation of new technology to boost productivity.
 We expect this trend to not only continue but accelerate.
-Some banks have been more successful than others in driving down operating costs relative to income (the "Efficiency Ratio"), especially in the Regional segment.
-We expect that those banks that can maintain this cost discipline as NIM deteriorates will produce superior financial results and shareholder returns.
+Some banks have been more successful than others in driving down operating costs relative to income (the "Efficiency Ratio"), especially in the Super Community segment.
+We expect that those banks that can maintain this cost discipline as NIM stabilizes will produce superior financial results and shareholder returns.
 Those that don't will become prime targets for an acquisition by larger, more efficient institutions.
-Again, it is not surprising that some of our highest rated banks such as TGFC, USB, EWBC, WBS and OZK perform exceptionally well on this metric.
+Again, it is not surprising that some of our highest rated banks such as MTB,TFC, USB, EWBC, WBS and OZK perform exceptionally well on this metric.
+Banks that perform poorly generally such as KEY and ASB generally wind up on our acquisition list.